 Jazz hands at the ready.
 Tickets to a theatre show or concert make an excellent and truly unique wedding gift list idea, as no show is ever quite the same twice.
 There might already be a performance in mind that you’ve been dying to see (Hamilton is worth every penny, people), but it can also be fun to let your guests surprise you with their own top picks.

 The most common subscriptions are magazines or streaming services like Netflix or Spotify, but why stop there?
-From letterbox flower subscriptions from companies like Bloom & Wild to the novels and tea that come in a package from Book & A Brew, there’s bound to be something to suit you as a couple.
-Our personal favourite is Pong, which sets you up with monthly deliveries of cheese.
+From letterbox flower subscriptions from companies like Bloom & Wild to the novels and tea that come in a package from Bruu, there’s bound to be something to suit you as a couple.
+Prezola offers gift vouchers from subscription companies like Mindful Chef so couples can give it a try.

 On a similarly delicious edible note, meal services like Gousto, Hello Fresh and Allplants are a genius shout for any busy household.
 They’re flexible, catering for vegetarians, vegans, or any other dietary requirements, and mean you can always sit down to a lovingly-prepared meal for two, no matter how hectic life gets.
 Vegetable boxes like Abel & Cole and Riverford, or milk deliveries from Milk & More are similarly resourceful ideas to make daily life run more smoothly.

 Of course, a mini break doesn’t always have to revolve around a spa – another fun thing to ask for is vouchers towards a romantic getaway that you can use at any time.
-Companies like Mr & Mrs Smith and Secret Escapes offer major savings on boutique hotels and luxury accommodation, and they all offer gift cards so your guests can contribute as little or as much as they wish.
+Companies like Mr & Mrs Smith on The Wedding Shop offer major savings on boutique hotels and luxury accommodation, and they offer gift cards so your guests can contribute as little or as much as they wish.

 Fresh air, stunning surroundings, and the chance to stroll through history: there’s a reason 5.6 million people in the UK are already National Trust members, and your wedding gift list could be your chance to join them.
-An adult membership is £76.80 a year, and gets you access to more than 500 heritage properties across the country.
+A joint membership is £120 a year, and gets you access to more than 500 heritage properties across the country.

-If you’re looking for more gift list ideas, then here are 16 green gift ideas that eco-friendly couples will love and 15 unusual ideas that break the mold.
+If you’re looking for more gift list ideas, then here are green wedding gift ideas that eco-friendly couples will love